elastic/kibana/src/dev/code_coverage/ingest_coverage/ingest_code_coverage_readme.md

 src/dev/code_coverage/shell_scripts/ingest_coverage.sh ${BUILD_NUMBER} ${env.BUILD_URL}
 ```

-The above line depends on a number of things happenning before this will run properly.
-But, once that line runs, the ingestion system is hard coded to look for 3 coverage summary files...all json.
+The ingestion system is hard coded to look for 3 coverage summary files...all json.

 From there, an event stream is created, that massages the data to an output format in json that is ingested.